MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/designing-ui-tests.md

 Also note that we aren’t able to use a test runner like Chutzpah that’s integrated with Visual Studio’s Test Explorer because by bringing libraries like **yiewd** and **Chai** we create a dependency on Node.js.
 That said, you can still run tests using Visual Studio’s Task Runner, and you can use Visual Studio or Visual Studio Code to debug your tests as covered in “Debugging UI tests.”

+> [!NOTE]
-> **Protractor notes**: With Protractor, you launch it with a separate Karma-like configuration file that specifies the Appium capabilities along with the names of the test files, so you don’t need the capabilities and the *appDriver.init* call in those test files themselves.
+> With Protractor, you launch it with a separate Karma-like configuration file that specifies the Appium capabilities along with the names of the test files, so you don’t need the capabilities and the *appDriver.init* call in those test files themselves.
 The [WebDriver API that’s built into Protractor]( http://angular.github.io/protractor/#/api) is also a little different from **wd**—for example, the *elementById* API we’ve been using becomes *element.findElement(By.id(‘<id>’))* in Protractor.
 > If you’re using Angular or Ionic, Protractor also provides an API with helper methods for automating a page using locator strategies, along with the ability to drive UI with injected JavaScript.
 Both are helpful, for example, when you have an element in a template without an ID and need to target that element based on some other heuristic.

 ## Create a first test